-Of course I had to set out a plate of German meats, wursts and cheeses.
+Of course, I had to set out a plate of German meats, wursts, and cheeses.
 It's always a safe bet in case no one likes the food I cook.
-It's my "US Expat paranoid neurotic what if everyone hates my food?" back up plan.
+It's my "US Expat paranoid neurotic what if everyone hates my food?" backup plan.

 Anything I would spend hours making would be blown out of the water with a 10 minute trip to a local bakery.
 Actually every Friday, our baker comes to us.
-He pulls his little truck up to our place, opens up the back, rings the bell and we all go outside to view his lovely array of breads, rolls, cakes and pastries.
+He pulls his little truck up to our place, opens up the back, rings the bell and we all go outside to view his lovely array of bread, rolls, cakes and pastries.
 I just love that.
 Note to self - snag a picture next time.